madan712/wallet-service/README.md

+# WALLET MICROSERVICE

+Build a simple wallet microservice running on the JVM that manages credit/debit transactions on behalf of players.

+# DESCRIPTION

+A monetary account holds the current balance for a player.
+The balance can be modified by registering transactions on the account, either debit transactions (removing funds) or credit transactions (adding funds).
+Create a REST API and an implementation that fulfils the requirements detailed below and honours the constraints.

+# DESIRED FUNCTIONALITY

+• Current balance per player
+• Debit /Withdrawal per player A debit transaction will only succeed if there are sufficient funds on the account (balance - debit amount >= 0).
+The caller will supply a transaction id that must be unique for all transactions.
+If the transaction id is not unique, the operation must fail.
+• Credit per player.
+The caller will supply a transaction id that must be unique for all transactions.
+If the transaction id is not unique, the operation must fail.
+• Transaction history per player

+# NON-FUNCTIONAL REQUIREMENTS

+• The solution need not persist data across restarts but it is a bonus if it does.
+• If the solution uses a database, please use h2 or some other in-memory database.
+Make sure that your build/run script builds, installs and configures any such database.
+• Do not use 3rd party software that entails us to install software on our machines.
+If 3rd party software is a necessity, create a docker image with a fully prepped environment.

+# What we will look at:

+• Design
+• Clean code
+• Testability
+• Software craftsmanship

+# What you shall think about:

+• Concurrency
+• Scalability
+• Atomicity
+• Idempotency

+# FINAL THOUGHTS
+If you think some part of the exercise is unclear, don't worry.
+Decide for yourself what would be a logical thing to do, and explain in your comments why you did what you did.
+It is OK to reduce the scope of the assignment where necessary, but please provide a brief description of what would need to be changed in order for your service to be production-ready.
+You are free to choose frameworks and libraries for the task yourself but please provide instructions on how to run your service and how the API looks.

 # Solution

 This is a springboot maven application.
 Import this as a maven project in your favourite IDE and run it.